HadiElnemr/HadiElnemr.github.io/_projects/4_dof_robot_arm.markdown

 ### Simulation

-We simulated the design on Matlab Multibody.
+We simulated the design on Matlab Simscape Multibody.
 We came up with some joints positions to do path planning and visualise it.
 The result came as follows:
 ![](/assets/img/robotics_course/poppy.gif)

 ### Team members